dotlang/language/README.md

 These rules are highly advised but not mandatory.

 1. Indentation must be done using spaces, not tabs.
 Using 4 spaces is advised but not mandatory.
-2. It is advised to put each statement on a separate line.
+2. You must put each statement on a separate line.
-3. Naming: `someFunctionName`, `my_binding_name`, `func_arg_name`, `SomeDataType`, `my_package_dir`, `my_modue_file`.
+3. Naming: `SomeDataType`, `someFunctionName`, `my_binding_name`, `func_arg_name`, `my_package_dir`, `my_modue_file`.
 4. Braces must appear on their own line.
-For lambdas which are a single expression you should omit braces.
+For lambdas that are a single expression you should omit braces.
+5. You can use `0x` prefix for hexadecimal numbers and `0b` for binary.
+6. You can use `,` as digit separator in number literals.

 # Bindings

+A binding assigns an identifier to a value.
+The value can be of any valid type (integer number, function, struct literal, ...).
+Bindings must start with a lowercase letter.

+You can define bindings at module-level or inside a function.
+Module-level bindings can only have literals as their value, but function bindings can have expressions too.
+Type of a binding is automatically inferred from the value, but you can also explicitly state the type.

+Note that all bindings are immutable.
+So you cannot manipulate or re-assign them.

+If the value is a compound data structure, you can destruct it into it's elements (Example 5).
+In this process, you can also use underscore to indicate you are not interested in one or more of those elements (Example 6).

 **Syntax**:

-1. `identifier := definition`
+1. `identifier := value/expression`
-2. `identifier : type := definition`
+2. `identifier : type := value/expression`

-**Notes**

-1. By default, type of the binding is inferred from the value but you can also explicitly specify the type.
-2. Note that bindings are immutable, so you cannot re-assign them.
-3. The type of the rvalue (What comes on the right side of `:=`), can be any possible data type including function.
-Refer to following sections for an explanation of different available data types.
-4. If the rvalue is a struct (Refer to the corresponding section for more info about struct), You can destruct it to its elements using this keyword (Example 3 and 5).
-5. You can use place holder symbol `_` to denote you are not interested in a specific value (Example 6).
-6. You can use `0x` prefix for hexadecimal numbers and `0b` for binary.
-7. You can use `,` as digit separator in number literals.

 **Examples**

 1. `x: int := 12`
-2. `g := 19.8`
+2. `g := 19.8 #type is inferred`
-3. `a,b := process()`
+3. `a,b := process() #call the function and store the result in two bindings: a and b`
 4. `x := y`
 5. `a,b := {1, 100}`
 6. `a,_ := {1, 100}`

 # Type system

-Types are blueprints which are used to create bindings.
+Types are blueprints which are used to create values for bindings.

 Two types T1 and T2 are identical/assignable in any of below cases:
 1. Both are named types defined in the same place in the code.
 2. Both are unnamed types with similar definition (e.g. `int|string` vs `int|string` or `[int]` vs `[int]`).
 2. T1 is named and T2 is identical to T1's underlying type, or vice versa.

+Note that `func` is explain in the "Function" section and channel types are explained in "Concurrency" section.

-## Primitive data types
+## Basic types

-### Simple types

-**Syntax**: `int`, `float`, `char`, `sequence`, `map`
+**Syntax**: `int`, `float`, `char`, `string`, `bool`, `nothing`

 **Notes**: